Skip To Main Content

 2022 Bond Issue & Levy Transfer

 On April 5, 2022, Ozark voters approved a $19 million no tax increase bond issue to construct three storm shelters and an indoor activities building at the high school.
 In fall 2024, those projects were completed as promised, making our schools safer with a storm shelter at every building.
 The district not only was able to accommodate growth, but remained under budget.
 During a Feb.
-6, 2025, work session, the Board of Education allocated how to spend the remaining $5 million.
+6, 2025, work session, the Board of Education allocated how to spend the remaining $5 million, and as of March 2026 all of those projects have been completed!

 read more about the project here